benschwarz/sublime-bower/README.md

 Alternately, you can manually install it:

-Under Mac OS X, in your Terminal:
+On Mac OS X, in your Terminal:

 ```bash
   cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages